okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 Use the Devices SDK to add custom push verification functionality to your Android app.

-> **Note:** The following sample code assumes that suspend functions are called in a coroutine scope.
+> **Note:** The following sample code assumes that a coroutine scope calls suspend functions.
 See [Kotlin coroutines](https://kotlinlang.org/docs/coroutines-overview.html) for more information.

 The following image shows how data flows through the Devices SDK: